moesaleh/whipcode/docs/README.txt

     #                                                                 #
     # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

-    DO NOT run whipcode as root.
+    DO NOT run whipcode as root, or with SELinux disabled/permissive.

     Save your master key's hash to .masterkey:
         $ export HISTFILE=/dev/null